ghcollin/cpg_likelihood/README.md

     examples/model_construction.py

-You will need to install the `emcee`, `scipy`, and `corner` packages to run this example:
+You will need to install the `emcee`, `scipy`, `matplotlib` and `corner` packages to run this example:

-    pip install emcee scipy corner
+    pip install emcee scipy matplotlib corner

 You can then run the example by specifying an output PDF into which the posterior will be rendered:

     python3 model_construction.py test.pdf

+# Current limitations

+Only a single break for the differential source count function is currently implemented.
+Multiple breaks will be added in a future version.

 # Dependencies